proycon/LaMachine/README.md

 * Ensure you have  [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org) installed on your system.
 Windows users also have to make sure that Hyper-V is *disabled* in *Control Panel → Programs → Turn Windows features on or off → Hyper-V*
 * Open a terminal or command prompt
-* Navigate to a folder of your choice (this will the the base folder, files inside will be shared with the VM)
+* Navigate to a folder of your choice (this will be the base folder, files inside will be shared with the VM)
 * Run ``vagrant init proycon/lamachine`` from the terminal, this creates a file named ``Vagrantfile``
 * Open ``Vagrantfile`` in a text editor and change the memory and CPU options to suit your system (the more resources the better!).